Joehuu/osu-wiki/wiki/Best_Of/en.md

 _For 2017 and onwards, see the [Community Choice series](/wiki/Community_Choice)._

-Every December, you can vote for the beatmap you think is the best.
+Every December, you can vote for the beatmap you like the best.
+You can vote up to 10 beatmaps!
 Some years have "weighted score", which determines the placing, not by the amount of votes.
 Factors of weighted score include: pp, play count, and difficulty of the beatmap.
 After 2016, the series changed its name to "Community Choice."

 ## Index